oracle/oracle-database-operator/docs/multitenant/README.md

 | **dbuser** |**dbpass**   | the administrative user created on the container database |
 | **pdbusr** |**pdbpwd**   | the administrative user of the PDBs                       |

-> NOTE: The pdbusr credential can only be stored in a standard or OpenSSL3-encrypted Secret because the LRPDB CRD does not own any pod.
-Because this information is not necessary for PDB lifecycle management, it is advisable to delete the Secret.
+> NOTE: The `pdbusr` credential can only be stored in a standard or OpenSSL3-encrypted Secret, because the LRPDB CRD does not own any pod.
+Because this information is not necessary for PDB lifecycle management, Oracle recommends that you delete the Secret.

 ### 2.9. <a name='OPENSSL3EXAMPLE'></a>OPENSSL3 EXAMPLE